Purity Ring at St John at Hackney Church

 Only with their last song, the much-lauded Fineshrine, was the audience eventually ready to celebrate: kissing, clapping and dancing in unison.
 This was the song that they were waiting for.
 Upon its completion Purity Ring dimmed the lights and just like that, having been given the answer that they were waiting for in Grammy, and with no encore, they were gone.

-For further information on Purity Ring, click here.
+For further information and future events visit Purity Ring’s website here.